Finding a Doctor

-Other good sources are the university clinics (Kliniken) in major cities which provide outpatient services in addition to hospitalization.
+Other good sources are the university clinics (Kliniken) in major cities that provide outpatient services in addition to hospitalization.
 These clinics are staffed usually by highly skilled doctors who often speak English.

-Some of the differences between medical care in Germany and America are the styles in which doctors interact with patients.
-In America there is a "Patients Bill of Rights" that doctors and hospitals must follow if they are to be approved by the American Medical Association.
+Some of the differences between medical care in Germany and other countries (particularly the USA) are the styles in which doctors interact with patients.
+In the USA there is a “Patients Bill of Rights” that doctors and hospitals must follow if they are to be approved by the American Medical Association.
 Under these rules patients must be advised of treatment, prognosis, alternative treatments, diagnosis and risks.
 German doctors have no such rules and may not be accustomed to discussing these things unless you specifically ask.
-So it's a good idea to come prepared to ask questions.
+So it’s a good idea to come prepared to ask questions.

 To help with the question asking you may want to bring a supportive person who speaks German or a seasoned colleague.
 And an English-German dictionary can be your best friend.
 It's helpful to practice questions and answers ahead of time.